What’s the point?

 The Transformational Journey: For three weeks in June, students travel to U.S. cities throughout the East Coast and South, visiting people and places significant to social justice and the Civil Rights Movement.
 Destinations shift each year but can include: New York City; Philadelphia, PA; Baltimore, MD; Charlottesville, NC; Washington D.C.; Atlanta, GA; Birmingham, Montgomery, Tuskegee and Selma, AL; Little Rock, AR; Jackson, MS; New Orleans, LA; Whitwell and Memphis, TN.
 They meet and visit people and organizations that have made — and are still making – significant contributions to improving society.
 Adult trip leaders accompany students and facilitate nightly discussions and activities.

 Cohorts are interviewed and chosen throughout the spring and summer each year, to begin in January.

 Visit our FAQs page for more details on program expectations, outcomes, and fees.

 Follow this link to apply online.
-The application consists of short answer questions, letters of recommendation, an unofficial high school transcript, and a photo of yourself.
+The application consists of short answer questions.